 Where to stay in Durbuy

 |The Guest House: a historic guest house in the old city center.
 It looks so inconspicuous from the outside, but once you step in, it will catch your breath and you’ll not want to leave this homely place.
 I just mention the chimney in winter and a HUGE bathtub in a medieval, but fully renovated and re-decorated setting.
 Thumbs up to the interior designer who managed the gap between a medieval, avant-garde, absolutely stylish accommodation.|

 We spent 2 nights in the smallest city in the world which was enough to discover the city itself.
-But there are plenty of attractions in the immediate surroundings of Durbuy that I can’t wait to write about.
+But there are plenty of attractions in the immediate surroundings of Durbuy and day trips from Durbuy that I can’t wait to write about.

 Hotel beds are limited in the historic center of Durbuy, thus I recommend to make your booking as early as possible.
 (Especially during the Christmas Market and New Year’s Eve, Durbuy is very coveted.)

 Dates of Durbuy Christmas Market in 2019: